cbourke/ComputerScienceI/notes/1258-Fall2025/155E/02-basics.md

 ## CSCE 155E Fall 2025
 ### C Basics

-An overview of basics of C and Java including variables, input and output.
+An overview of basics of C including variables, input and output.

 ## Program, Compile, Run a Program